angarsky/diveintopython/learn/variables/list.md

 Let's review some basic operations that can be performed on lists in Python.

-## Indices of List in Python & Items Accessing
+## Indices of List & Items Accessing

 The indices of a list are the numerical positions of the elements within the list.
-The index of the first element in a list is always 0, the index of the second element is 1, and so on.
+The index of the first element in a list is always `0`, the index of the second element is `1`, and so on.
 You can access the element at a specific index by using square brackets and specifying the index number.

 Here's an example of indexing usage: